azer/www/README.markdown

-This is the repository of my tiny nginx&deployment manager.
+This is the repository of my tiny nginx and deployment manager.
+It's based on a Makefile and some git hooks, has no other dependecy unlike the other tools.
+I use it for deploying static websites built by Jekyll, and some NodeJS apps.

 # Usage